chris-bailey/spring-microservices-bookstore-demo/README.md

 - **Prometheus**: For monitoring and alerting.
 - **Grafana**: For visualizing metrics and logs.

+### Front-end

+- **Next.js**: For server-side rendering, static site generation, and the recommended framework when using React.js.
+- **React.js**: Popular JavaScript framework for building interactive user interfaces.
+- **Tailwind CSS**: Utility-first CSS framework to style the application.

 ## Application Architecture

 The following diagram illustrates the architecture of the Spring Microservices Bookstore application: